42tm/timmy/README.md

 - **Return**: String.
 Bot's response to `TMessage`.
 - **Visibility**: Public
 - **Availability**: v1.0.0 to v1.2.0
 - **Description**: Given the end-user's message, returns the bot instance's response to that message.
 The message is first pre-processed (like removing extra white-spaces or punctuations like ! or ?).
 Then, it is splitted into many words using the space character.
 The function will then iterate through `TTimmy.MKeywordsList`, and compute the percentage of the keywords in each of the array in `TTimmy.MKeywordsList` to the user message's splitted words.
-If the percentage is larger then `TTimmy.Percent`, a random reply in the corresponding array in `TTimmy.ReplyList` will be returned to `TTimmy.Answer()`.
+If the percentage is larger then `TTimmy.TPercent`, a random reply in the corresponding array in `TTimmy.ReplyList` will be returned to `TTimmy.Answer()`.
 In this case, we say that the bot has "understood" the end-user's message.
 In the case that it could not understand, `TTimmy.NoUdstdRep` is returned.

 Other functions provided by the unit & `TStrArray`
 --------------------------------------------------